ondrej-kvasnovsky/java-handbook/chapter1/how-hash-table-is-created.md

 4096
 ```

-Here is a sample code that could generate indexes inside a hast map.
+Here is a sample code that could generate indexes inside a hast set.

 ```
 int requestedHashSetSize = 20;